zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 ## How it works

 We have the `training_pipeline.py` script which is the main script that runs the training pipeline.
+In brief the training pipeline consists of several steps which include `game_wrap` which wraps over the game environment that you want to train on, `build_dqn` which builds keras model, `replay_buffer` which stores past experience of the agent, `get_information_meta` which restores the model from given checkpoint, `train` which trains the dqn agent.
+Every step is connected with each other in a way that output from one step is given input to another step.
 The following is the code for the training pipeline:

 ```python
 from zenml.pipelines import pipeline